turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 - Use AWS Service Catalogue to update (TEF/TED/TE) for Blue - Green deployment
 - Learn how to maintain cloud infrastructure up-to-date

-**Blue - Green Deployment** Using a `blue <-> green` deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
-This runbook guides administrators through the process of updating `blue <-> green` deployment for TEF, TED and TE.
+**Blue - Green Deployment** Using a `Blue <-> Green` deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
+This runbook guides administrators through the process of updating `Blue <-> Green` deployment for TEF, TED and TE.

 **Note**: Process remains same for TEF, TED and TE.
 This runbook illustrates the TEF stack.